stackbit-projects/ultra-sage-026f2/src/pages/index.md

           ## Pool Operator

-          Having been in crypto since 2016, I have been exposed to various crypto technologies and have acquired a good set of skills to navigate.
+          With 13 years of IT Infrastructure support experience as well as investments and technical knowledge of cryptos since 2016, I have been exposed to various fintech modalities I believe I have acquired a good set of skills to navigate dawn crypto era.

-          *   Lorem ipsum

-          *   dolor sit amet
+          Please feel free to contact me with any questions or concerns at: swell-pool@pm.me
         actions: []
         image_alt: ''
         video_embed_html: ''